juancumbeq/platzi-react-with-vite-tailwind/README.md

 ## [REMOVE PRODUCTS FROM THE CART]()

-Now we can add products to our cart, but it is necessary to remove them any time.
-In order to do that we have to set the `onClick()` event, deleting the selected product from the `cartProducts` array.
+Now we can add products to our cart, but it is necessary to remove them at any time.
+To do that, we need to set the `onClick()` event to delete the selected product from the `cartProducts` array.

-In the checkout side menu we handle this event, passing the `handleDelete` function as a prop to the order card component.
+In the Checkout Side Menu, we handle this event by passing the `handleDelete` function as a prop to the Order Card component.

 CheckoutSideMenu: